vmisslbeck/odrive_qdd/README.md

 # ODrive Framework

+pls note that this whole repository is still in progress. dont consider to use it by now

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/vmisslbeck/odrive_qdd/blob/main/LICENSE)

 The odrive_qdd Interface is a powerful tool for configuring, controlling, and manipulating ODrive motor controllers and motors that are not directly interfaced with ODrive.